MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-vat-exchange-rate.md

 [!include [banner](../includes/banner.md)]

-This topic provides information about exchange rates for the VAT calculation.
+This topic provides information about exchange rates for the VAT calculation that is available for the Czech Republic, Hungary, and Poland.
 The exchange rate that is used for VAT calculation can differ from the exchange rate that is used for company accounting functions.
 When a document in a foreign currency is posted, any exchange rate differences that occur are posted to specific ledger accounts.

 Your organization can select the exchange rate that it uses to calculate value-added tax (VAT) for VAT statements.
 This exchange rate can differ from the exchange rate that your organization uses for company accounting functions.
 Accounting functions include the preparation of the following tax-related documents: